ashotpahlevanyan/JSDesignPatterns/README.md

 * Modifying the Object class prototype (this is a particularly bad anti-pattern)
 * Using JavaScript in an inline form as this is inflexible
 * The use of document.write where native DOM alternatives such as document.createElement are more appropriate. document.write has been grossly misused over the years and has quite a few disadvantages including that if it's executed after the page has been loaded it can actually overwrite the page we're on, whilst document.createElement does not.
 We can see here for a live example of this in action.
 It also doesn't work with XHTML which is another reason opting for more DOM-friendly methods such as document.createElement is favorable.

+# Categories of Design Patterns

+_“A design pattern names, abstracts, and identifies the key aspects of a common design structure that make it useful for creating a reusable object-oriented design.
+The design pattern identifies the participating classes and their instances, their roles and collaborations, and the distribution of responsibilities._

+* **Creational Design Patterns**
+* **Structural Design Patterns**
+* **Behavioral Design Patterns**